 Current NSU students will find research resources and support on myNSU

 This forum is a venue in which Northern undergraduates can present their research or scholarly activities.
-The next forum will be in April 2016 in the Round Room of Williams Library on the NSU campus.
+The next forum will be at 10 a.m.
+April 7, 2016, in the Round Room of Williams Library on the NSU campus.

 2015 forum winners